dtolnay/mashup/README.md

   more than one substitution macro by using as many different substitution macro names within one invocation as you want.

+- As a consequence of hygiene, a concatenated identifier may not be used to refer to a captured local variable.

 <br>

 #### License